 - Selection bias

-- the study population is not representative of the larger population, possibly because of a poor sampling process, or because of a lot of individuals are lost to follow-up
+- The study population is not representative of the larger population, possibly because of a poor sampling process, or because a lot of individuals are lost to follow-up.

 Common biases in screening include: